0xPolygon/polygon-cli/doc/polycli_loadtest.md

       --contract-call-block-interval uint          During deployment, this flag controls if we should check every block, every other block, or every nth block to determine that the contract has been deployed (default 1)
       --contract-call-nb-blocks-to-wait-for uint   The number of blocks to wait for before giving up on a contract deployment (default 30)
       --data-avail                                 [DEPRECATED] Enables Avail load testing
-      --force-contract-deploy                      Some load test modes don't require a contract deployment.
+      --erc20-address string                       The address of a pre-deployed erc 20 contract --erc721-address string                      The address of a pre-deployed erc 721 contract --force-contract-deploy                      Some load test modes don't require a contract deployment.
 Set this flag to true to force contract deployments.
 This will still respect the --lt-address flags.
   -f, --function --mode f                          A specific function to be called if running with --mode f or a specific precompiled contract when running with `--mode a` (default 1)
       --gas-limit uint                             In environments where the gas limit can't be computed on the fly, we can specify it manually.
 This can also be used to avoid eth_estimateGas